louisepaul75/py-erp/.ai/prd.md

 - **Data Synchronization:**
   - Tools to create sanitized copies of production data for testing environments.
   - One-way sync from production to development (never development to production).
-- **Migration Strategy:** ✅ *Implemented*
-  - Database migrations tracked in version control. ✅
-  - Testing migrations on development database before applying to production. ✅
-  - Rollback procedures documented for each migration. ✅

 ### 4.11 Project Structure & Organization